ddarshney/Microsoft_TEAMS_Meet/README.md

 # Microsoft_TEAMS_Meet

-Simple Web Application that offer you to create video meeting room using WebRTC and Socket
+A Web Application made during the Microsoft Engage Mentorship Programme that offer you to have a multi-user video conversation using WebRTC and Socket.io.

 ## Getting Started